 Everyone can dance in Rwanda.
-This conclusion I have simply made after spending two weeks in this small East African country.
+This conclusion I simply made after spending two weeks in this small East African country.
 The local dances blew my mind away by the hypnotising rhythm of the traditional drums, called ingoma.
 It’s the crucial ground of the Rwandan music and most of the movements are accompanied by that drum sound.
-If you watch a local Rwandan dance, you can fall into trance and can’t keep your body peaceful.
+If you watch a local Rwandan dance, you could fall into trance and can’t keep your body peaceful.